 In truth, as stressful and exhausting as improvising in a classroom situation can be, many of my proudest moments as a teacher can be found during those times.
-For example, when I had to take over for a seventh grade language arts teacher for a few weeks on very short notice due to illness—two weeks during which I had to lead students through a major service learning project on which they had already fallen behind due to a succession of unprepared substitutes, a project that incorporated not only an act of community service but also a paper, a poster board, and a presentation—all I really had to go on were the instructions and supplies that other language arts teachers could pull together from their own classrooms.
+For example, when I had to take over for a seventh grade language arts teacher for a few weeks on very short notice due to illness—three weeks during which I had to lead students through a major service learning project on which they had already fallen behind due to a succession of unprepared substitutes, a project that incorporated not only an act of community service but also a paper, a poster board, and a presentation—all I really had to go on were the instructions and supplies that other language arts teachers could pull together from their own classrooms.

 Between creating a schedule for completion, crafting a rubric, motivating students, giving detailed writing feedback, leading students through the process of editing and revising, and grading all of the projects, I don’t think I have ever worked harder and longer in my professional life, but the resulting projects were so impressive as to be totally worth it.
 I felt a great sense of pride and freedom upon the realization that I could teach almost any subject through the use of the strategies of improvisation.
 It was at this point I became interested in thinking about the syncretic unity of pedagogy and improvisation.